Content Medically Reviewed by:

 Many people who struggle with depression do not get proper treatment or diagnosis for this problem.
-Those struggling with depression tend to self-medicate to handle the symptoms of depression with Alcohol, Marijuana, Cocaine, and various other mind-altering substances.
+Those struggling with depression tend to self-medicate to handle the symptoms of depression with alcohol, marijuana, cocaine, and various other mind-altering substances.

-To Feel Good
+To Simply, Feel Good

 Some people think that because their doctors give them a prescription, their medication is safe to consume without consequences.
 Unfortunately, Opioid prescriptions are extremely addictive and can act as a gateway to other drugs, like fentanyl or heroin.
 30% of emergency room admissions from prescription abuse involve opioid drugs.

 Prescription drugs, nicotine, and alcohol are easy to acquire because they are readily available.
 Raising a person’s medicine cabinet or running to the store for a pack and a bottle of vodka is the quickest way to develop a life-consuming addiction.
 It’s very important for prescribed narcotic medication to be out of reach of individuals who are not prescribed them.

 In many cases, substances like alcohol, marijuana, and prescription painkillers act as a gateway to drugs with a more intense and mind-altering effect.
 Currently, the opioid epidemic is forcing people to turn to street drugs, like meth or heroin, when their doctor stops writing refills for their prescriptions.